14 Everyday Habits That Could (and Should) Change Forever After Coronavirus

 Handshakes will be out

 In the earliest days of the outbreak, one of the first and most visible changes to societal norms was when people began avoiding handshakes.
 “In this new era of the coronavirus and the practice of social distancing, there will undoubtedly be a cultural shift in the way we all greet one another,” says Nesochi Okeke-Igbokwe, MD, an internist and health expert.
 “Shaking hands, high fives, hugs, and kisses are modes of greeting to be abandoned at this point.
 Social greetings may now entail a hand on the heart, a head nod, or pretty much any action that enables one to avoid direct touch or contact.”
 It’s hard to imagine this changing anytime soon.
-Here are polite ways to get out of shaking hands.

 There will be more hand sanitizer available in public places